 Adrienne Gardner, PhD

-Transitional Coach, Workshop Facilitator, and Psychotherapist in Georgia
+Transitional Coach and Workshop Facilitator in Georgia

 I began teaching high school math in the inner city of New York.
 It was there that I realized my passion for helping people.
 My passion for helping inspired me to pursue a career in guidance and counseling.
 My love of learning took me to Florida State University where I received a PhD in Counseling Psychology and Human Systems.